 Occasionally a clamp on the catheter will break, or an area on the catheter that is damaged can be repaired in a few minutes at the Access Center.

-Administration of IV iron to CKD patients who have not started dialysis.
+Administration of IV iron and ESA's (erythropoietin stimulating agents) to CKD patients who have not yet started dialysis.

 Bring your insurance card(s) with you for all services